thrialectics/obsidian-ai-learning-digest/README.md

 # Obsidian Summarizer

-A Python script that automatically summarizes your daily Obsidian notes and creates a learning vault with summaries and glossaries.
+A Python script that automatically summarizes your daily Obsidian notes and saves to a learning vault with summaries and glossaries.

 ## Features